-HUD is seeking approval from the Office of Management and Budget (OMB) for the information collection described in this notice.
-In accordance with the Paperwork Reduction Act, HUD is requesting comment from all interested parties on this proposed collection of information.
-The purpose of this notice is to allow for 60 days of public comment on HUD's proposed renewal of its currently approved collection.
+HUD is seeking approval from the Office of Management and Budget (OMB) for the information collection described below in accordance with the Paperwork Reduction Act (PRA).
+The purpose of this notice is to allow for 60 days of public comment.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Colette Pollard, Reports Management Officer, QDAM, Department of Housing and Urban Development, 451 7th Street SW, Washington, DC 20410; email Colette Pollard at Colette.Pollard@hud.gov or telephone 202-402-3400.
 This is not a toll-free number.
 Persons with hearing or speech impairments may access this number through TTY by calling the toll-free Federal Relay Service at (800) 877-8339.

 Copies of the documents to be submitted to OMB may be provided by Ken Doresky.

 End Further Info

 Start Supplemental Information

 This notice informs the public that HUD is Start Printed Page 29737seeking approval from OMB for the information collection described in Section A.